Morris Commercial Cars: History

 Morris bought the assets of Soho, Birmingham axle manufacturer E.G. Wrigley and Company after it was placed in liquidation late in 1923.
 Up until that point a small number of commercial vehicle variants of Morris cars were built at the Morris plant at Cowley, but with the newly acquired plant in Foundry Lane, Soho, Birmingham serious production began.

 In 1932 the business was moved a few miles across Birmingham to the former Wolseley factory in Adderley Park.
+As a response to success of the American-owned Ford and Bedford truck brands, in 1934 and 1935 the radiator badge incorporated the text "British to the Backbone".
+This somewhat jingoist design remained in use until the end of the war.

 In 1936 Morris sold the company into his Morris Motors Limited.
 The use of the Morris Commercial brand name continued until 1968 when British Motor Holdings, by then the parent of Austin as well as Morris, merged with the Leyland Motor Corporation to form the British Leyland Motor Corporation.